vdfdev/jekyll-now/_posts/2022-01-20-Lessons-learned-writing-custom-salt-renderer.md

 salt-run saltutil.sync_renderers
 ```

-The `salt-call` should copy the new renderer to `/var/cache/salt/master/extmods`, and you can check this folder on the master to make sure the content matches `salt://_renderes/foo.py`.
+The `salt-run` should copy the new renderer to `/var/cache/salt/master/extmods`, and you can check this folder on the master to make sure the content matches `salt://_renderes/foo.py`.

 # Gotcha 2: Pillar needs to be refreshed